 Welcome to my personal website.

-My dissertation examines the effects of great power security assistance on civil-military relations in recipient countries.
+My dissertation examines the effects of great power security assistance on civil-military relations in developing countries, with an empirical focus on sub-Saharan Africa.
 In other projects, I examine different tools of military statecraft and asymmetric bargaining between both state and non-state actors.
-My research uses mixed methods to address these topics, including in-depth semi-structured interviews, archival research, quantitative surveys, and survey experiments.
+My research uses mixed methods to address these topics, including in-depth semi-structured interviews, archival research, and survey experiments.

 I hold an M.Phil. and M.A. in Political Science from Columbia University, an M.A. in Security Studies from Georgetown University, and a B.A. in International Community Development from Oral Roberts University.
 Before graduate school, I worked for the U.S. Department of Defense as a program analyst.